 Communication is your best friend.
 At a conference a few years ago, the IDC was mentioning that data governance is 90% communication.
 Maybe that's a bit much, but still, successful data governance requires a lot of communication.

-As I mentioned in an earlier key to data governance success, data governance usually brings quite a bit of change and that needs to be manage as well through:
+As I mentioned in an earlier key to data governance success, data governance usually brings quite a bit of change and that needs to be managed through:

 - stakeholder engagement,